 For some, this may be a more private topic, but it is surprisingly important.
 The toilet on a boat is usually flushed differently than the one at home, and it is recommended to never to put anything of “unnatural” origin down it, not even toilet paper.
 Nobody wants to clean a clogged toilet, neither the captain, nor the crew, nor the charter company.

-"A clogged toilet is one of the most common causes of losing your deposit on a rented boat," says base manager of the charter company Sailing Europe Charter.
+As the base manager of Sailing Europe Charter states — "A clogged toilet is one of the most common causes of losing your deposit on a rented boat".

 7) Handles, winches, stoppers

-Show everyone at the start of the voyage, what a winch handle is, how much it costs and how readily it falls into the water.
+Show everyone at the start of the voyage, what a winch handle is, how much it costs and how easily it can fall overboard.
 Make it a policy on the boat that the handle is not left in the winch or lying around, but always returned to its designated place after use.
 Also demonstrate how to wrap the line around the drum, how it is led over the stripper arm and how the stopper works.
 Observe the principle that the line must be on the winch before the stopper is used.